nvi-inc/fs-vgos/fs-vgos.md

 replacing the appropriate fields with your username and password.

 Manually uploading log files
 ----------------------------

+> *EH*: must be re-written for new CDDIS procedure

 In a terminal, copy the log to CDDIS